hcheung01/low_level_programming/0x02-functions_nested_loops/README.md

 ---|---
 0x02-functions_nested_loops | Main folder with all c files

-## Compile
-Please use gcc command to compile c files
+## How to compile
+gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

+## More Info
+All files is formatted Betty style and checked using betty-style.pl and betty-doc.pl

 ## Author
 Heindrick Cheung